 No, our policy does not allow for the cashing of checks.
 All Central Washington University checks (refunds, payroll, etc.) can be cashed at US Bank.

-In-person payments with cash or checks can be made weekdays from 8:00 a.m.–5:00 p.m. at the Cashiers Office in Barge Hall, Room 104.
+In-person payments with cash, checks, credit or debit cards can be made weekdays from 8:00 a.m.–5:00 p.m. at the Cashiers Office in Barge Hall, Room 104.

 If paying by mail, make sure to allow sufficient time for delivery.
 Make sure your check has your name and ID number for proper identification.
 Checks must be payable to Central Washington University and sent to: